stefan-mueller/iemanifestos/README.md

 The folder [`manifestos_txt`](manifestos_txt) contains all manifestos as separate `txt` files.
 These files have been converted from the original PDF format and cleaned manually.

+You can download all files by clicking on "Code" -> "Download ZIP".

 You can access the text corpus through an interactive dashboard at: https://irishpoliticsdata.shinyapps.io/manifestoexplorer/

 You are free to use data and results from the Manifesto Explorer in your research or in news articles as long as you mention the project and (if possible) add a link to this GitHub page or the interactive dashboard.